mcfrith/seg-suite/README.rst

 Each line describes a segment-pair, i.e. a gapless alignment.
 The columns indicate: the length, first sequence name, first sequence start, second sequence name, and second sequence start.
-In general, seg format describes segment-tuples.
+You can add more columns to describe segment-triples, segment-quadruples, etc.

 Gapped alignments are described simply by listing their gapless parts, one per line.